oracle/graal/README.md

 ![Sulong Logo](https://raw.githubusercontent.com/mrigger/sulong-logos/master/sulong_black_with_text_transparent_300x185.png)

-Sulong is a high-performance LLVM bitcode interpreter build on the GraalVM by [Oracle Labs](https://labs.oracle.com).
+Sulong is a high-performance LLVM bitcode interpreter built on the GraalVM by [Oracle Labs](https://labs.oracle.com).

 Sulong is written in Java and uses the Truffle language implementation framework and Graal as a dynamic compiler.

-With Sulong you can execute C/C++, Fortran, and other programs that can be transformed to LLVM bitcode on Graal VM.
+With Sulong you can execute C/C++, Fortran, and other programming languages that can be transformed to LLVM bitcode on Graal VM.
 To execute a program, you have to compile the program to LLVM bitcode by a LLVM front end such as `clang`.

 Graal VM